Operational

 To prioritize and target wildfire mitigation efforts, we’re continually improving our wildfire risk modeling and evaluating new information to further refine our mitigation activities.
 Our latest wildfire risk modeling software, Technosylva Wildfire Analyst, uses advanced fire spread modeling algorithms and dynamic weather data to enhance wildfire risk identification and estimate more accurate potential consequence estimates.
 Each day, the software evaluates current and forecasted weather conditions, detailed wind speed/direction, moisture levels and ground fuel conditions to estimate the direction and extent of where a wildfire might spread if an ignition were to occur.
 This risk modeling and simulation also provides valuable insights on the potential consequences of wildfires as fire weather conditions dynamically change.

-Wildfire Safety Settings Pilot Program
+Enhanced Powerline Safety Settings Program

 On standard settings, the line is tested to see if the fault is still present – for example, a branch touches a wire and then falls to the ground.
 In those cases, the circuit breaker is reset to start electricity flowing again.
 Momentary outages – when your power goes off for a few seconds – are a sign that the system is working the way it is supposed to.

-With wildfire safety settings, if a fault is present the line remains de-energized until crews can patrol the area to ensure it is safe to restore service.
+With enhanced powerline safety settings, if a fault is present the line remains de-energized until crews can patrol the area to ensure it is safe to restore service.
 This approach helps keep our communities safe, while we do our best to minimize impacts, some communities in designated risk zones may experience more frequent or longer outages, as we ensure the safety of our customers in these areas.

 Work Completed and Planned